camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 ### Register DMN Data Type Transformers

-The DMN engine supports a set of build-in [data types].
-It is possible to override existing types of a new types.
+The DMN engine supports a set of built-in [data types].
+It is possible to override existing types with new types.

 Assume you want to support a local date format type.
 To achieve this, override the existing date transformer by implementing a custom transformer: